karim-xyz/uconvert/README.md

 # UConvert

 A simple, fast, and extensible command-line unit converter built with Python, Typer, and Rich.
-Convert between the most useful units with ease, directly from your Terminal !
+Convert between the most useful units with ease, directly from your Terminal.

 I built this app because I often get confused by American units like feet, inches, and gallons.
 Now I can quickly convert them to units I actually understand.

 ---

-## ✅ Features
+## Features

 Common length, area, mass, and volume units.